brunetto/AstroForDummies/README.md

 AstroForDummies
 ===============

-Short summary of astro* arguments we collected during our courses and PhDs
+Short summary of astro* arguments we collected during our courses and PhDs.

+The first pieces are a (rough) translation of Marco Berton latex notes, then I/we will update and improve them with ours.

 ## Chapters